hhfg/testtt/readme.txt

 Git is a distributed version control system.
 Git is free software aaa.
-Createing a new branch is quick.
+Createing a new branch is quick & quick.